Reading copy

 There is no wrong row in this table.
 The only wrong choice is a version you resent enough to put down.

-Is the free one actually good?
+Is Butler actually good?

 Good — not the best, and the difference is worth being honest about.
 Butler gives you every episode, every character, and every turn of the plot in clear prose; nothing of the story is missing.
 What you lose is the verse: the ceremonial repetitions, the rhythm of oral poetry, the sense that this was once sung.
 You also inherit his Latin names, which means mentally translating "Ulysses" back to Odysseus when you talk about the film.